-- Jamie gave Oathkeeper to Brienne because he felt that it would be appropriate for Ned Stark's daughter to be protected by Ned Stark's Reforged Blade.
+- Jaime gave Oathkeeper to Brienne because he felt that it would be appropriate for Ned Stark's daughter to be protected by Ned Stark's Reforged Blade.
 Its Lannister-styled hilt makes Sandor interpret its intended symbolism the opposite way, and turn on Brienne.

 - Drop Dead Gorgeous: Ygritte on the pyre and Shae after Tyrion strangles her.

 - The Night's Watch have a funeral for their fallen comrades.
 Later, Jon Snow has his own personal funeral for Ygritte.
 One guess as to which makes him weep the most.

 - Mance and Jon share toasts in honor of the deaths of Ygritte, and more notably, both Grenn and Mag the Mighty; despite them being on opposite sides of the Battle for Castle Black.

 - Dungeon Bypass: Mance claims that having seen how meagre and concentrated the Night Watch's defenses are; he thus set just a few hundred climbers a little way down to wall to walk down, and avoid those defenses entirely.